gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

 Before you start this tutorial I suggest you first get your Grav site up and running locally using [MAMP](https://www.mamp.info/en/), as outlined in [Running Grav Locally with MAMP](../running-grav-locally-with-mamp).

 This tutorial should take about 15 minutes, and once completed you will have an efficient, open, and collaborative workflow for yourself and _your students_!
-It's 15 minutes that can forever change your day-to-day workflow for your Grav sites.
+It's 15 minutes that can forever change your day-to-day workflow for your Grav course companion sites.

 **Step-by-step instructions**